fiskaltrust/faq/qna/DE-Portal-Kundendaten-Entitlements-prüfen_EN.md

 ## Question

-How do I check if my Entitlements have all been used?
+How do I check if all of my Entitlements have been used up?

 ## Metadata tags